R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: Use of PID at the ePIC experiment in EIC:

-The sensors will be placed directly within the acceptance, so the use of SiPMs is ruled out.
-HRPPDs are subject to loss of gain and PDE in the presence of a magnetic field, particularly at large angles.
-However, a series of experiments with LAPPDs, a closely related technology produced by the same manufacturer, has demonstrated that both gain and PDE can be recovered by applying a higher bias voltage \cite{EIC_LAPPD_Mag}.
+The HRPPDs are subject to loss of gain and PDE in the presence of a magnetic field, particularly at large angles.
+However, a series of experiments with LAPPDs, a closely related technology produced by the same manufacturer, have demonstrated that both gain and PDE can be recovered by applying a higher bias voltage \cite{EIC_LAPPD_Mag}.
 Recently, HRPPDs have also been tested in magnetic fields at CERN and BNL.
 Preliminary results show that HRPPDs present no show-stoppers for pfRICH applications.
-For readout, a constant-fraction discriminator developed at Fermilab (FCFD) is considered the baseline \cite{EIC_FCFD}.
+For readout, a constant-fraction discriminator developed at Fermilab (FCFD) is considered as the baseline \cite{EIC_FCFD}.
 Within the EIC community, the AC-LGAD-based TOF in the barrel region will use a similar readout, ensuring a synergistic approach among different subdetectors.

 In addition, degradation of the photocathode material under high radiation is a concern not only for the ePIC collaboration but for the broader Cherenkov-imaging community.
 Studies are being carried out at BNL, INFN Trieste, and JLab to understand photocathode aging under high illumination.
 Dedicated aging studies, supported by simulations of physics samples, have not indicated any significant performance degradation for the accumulated charge expected over the lifetime of the ePIC experiment.
 Dedicated R\&D activities for the pfRICH are ongoing on several fronts, including vessel preparation and in-house construction and characterization of the mirrors \cite{EIC_pfRICH_BPage}.